open-innovations/oi-lume-utils/README.md

 ```

 NB - if you are using the [`base_path` plugin](https://lume.land/plugins/base_path/), make sure that is loaded after this processor,
-or any script URLs are
+so any local absolute script URLs are properly transformed.